sanityinc/sanityinc.github.io/_posts/2008-10-08-two-great-examples-of-lateral-thinking.markdown

 of files requires a central server to keep everyone on the same track.
-Then along came arch, darcs, mercurial, bazaar, git and others -- now it seems like a god-given right that every developer should be able to independently commit his source code changes and create branches, and the "central repository" has changed from a technical necessity to a useful convention.
+Then along came arch, darcs, mercurial, bazaar, git and others -- now it seems like a god-given right that every developer should be able to independently commit their source code changes and create branches, and the "central repository" has changed from a technical necessity to a useful convention.